xescugc/logson/README.md

 ```

 `extras` use a deepmerge methology so the object returned with it will be merged with the log.

+### Merge order

+There are so many configurations that merge between them so the order is important, to no override fields.

+The ored of this merge is the following: ``log + parent + format + extras``

 ## Examples